You are here: Home / Projects / Coffee berry borer modelling for Kenyan coffee production

 What is this project doing?

-The project objectives are to empower farmers with actionable insights, therefore enhancing the value of their holdings, while delivering necessary legal verification sought by coffee traders, wholesalers, and other stakeholders for existing and forthcoming regulations.
+The objectives were to empower farmers with actionable insights, therefore enhancing the value of their holdings, while delivering necessary legal verification sought by coffee traders, wholesalers, and other stakeholders for existing and forthcoming regulations.

-As part of this project, CABI is focusing on conducting a comprehensive risk assessment review of the Kenyan coffee sector and addressing the risk of CBB by undertaking ground verification of the existing model, developed in a prior CABI project, and further modelling.
+As part of this project, CABI focused on conducting a comprehensive risk assessment review of the Kenyan coffee sector and addressing the risk of CBB by undertaking ground verification of the existing model, developed in a prior CABI project, and further modelling.

-Data to increase the resilience, traceability and sustainability of this supply chain is being produced by using modelling techniques to provide insights into deforestation and pest risk for smallholders and commercial producers of coffee.
+Data to increase the resilience, traceability and sustainability of this supply chain was produced by using modelling techniques to provide insights into deforestation and pest risk for smallholders and commercial coffee producers.

 By integrating Trade in Space’s geolocation-based sustainability and risk verification, Farmer Connect will leverage this data to offer EU Deforestation Regulation compliance with full traceability for farmers and operators.
 This will allow farmers and farmer associations to receive tailored crop management advice while ensuring regulatory compliance for exporters and importers.

-CABI is working with the Kenya Coffee Research Institute (CRI) to understand the Kenyan coffee supply chain, the CBBs risk to Kenya, and adapt CABI’s existing CBB model to Kenya.
-Key activities include:
+CABI collaborated with the Kenya Agricultural & Livestock Research Organisation (KALRO) Coffee Research Institute (CRI) to understand the Kenyan coffee supply chain, the CBBs risk to Kenya, and to adapt CABI’s existing CBB model to Kenya.
+Key activities included:

-- In season, infield data collection including coffee phenology, pest phenological development information and weather data which will be gathered by CRI staff who have been trained by CABI on data collection
+• In season, infield data collection, including coffee phenology, pest phenological development information and weather data, which was gathered by CRI staff who were trained by CABI on data collection

 Results

-CRI officers have been trained to collect coffee phenology, pest phenological development information and weather data, focusing on Kirinyaga County.
+CABI also trained six CRI officers and five farmers on data collection which included coffee phenology, pest phenological development information and weather data, focusing on Kirinyaga County.

 Project Manager